 What to do if you get stranded

 According to the Weather Channel, when you get stranded in the snow, you should have a survival auto kit that is tailored to your environment.
-That means making warmth a priority by packing extra warm clothes, a sleeping bag, blankets, matches and candles.
+That means making warmth a priority by packing extra warm clothes, a sleeping bag, blankets, matches, and candles.
 Keep in mind that you should always travel with a full gas tank in inclement weather, but if you are stranded, you should run the engine sparingly.
-The U.S. Centers for Disease Control and Prevention recommend running the motor and heater of your car for 10 minutes of every hour with one window slightly cracked to let in fresh air.
+The U.S. Centers for Disease Control and Prevention recommend running the motor and heater of your car for 10 minutes every hour with one window slightly cracked to let in fresh air.
 Before you start your vehicle, make sure the tailpipe is not clogged with snow or debris, as this can lead to carbon monoxide poisoning.

 In general, your car serves as your shelter in an emergency.
 Therefore, you should only go outside when necessary.
 When you first get stranded, the CDC advises tying a bright cloth, such as a bandanna or flag, to your antenna to attract rescuers.
 During this time, also remove any necessary items, such as your emergency kit and sleeping bag, from the trunk.
 If you have a cellphone, New York Daily News suggests using it to pinpoint your location with the GPS feature and then calling for help as soon as possible.
 You should check the tailpipe every time you start the car, especially if it's still snowing heavily.

 However, be cognizant of where your car is stuck before exiting the vehicle.
 Remember that other drivers may not be able to see you and you can get hit even if you've moved to the side of the road.
 The CDC notes never to eat snow, as it will lower your body temperature.
 Instead, use a can or other container and matches to melt the snow into drinking water - staying hydrated is important.
 Finally, make sure to keep moving your extremities to maintain good circulation and to stave off frostbite.